Borghese Gallery – Visit Rome’s Best Kept Secret

 The Egypt Room is a feast for the eyes in every direction including straight up where this Allegory of the Nile by Tommaso Conca is the central painting of many that adorn this chamber.

-I particularly was struck by this strange figure which is clearly a representation of the jackal-headed Egyptian god Anubis, but he doesn’t have wings.
+I was particularly struck by this strange figure which is clearly a representation of the jackal-headed Egyptian god Anubis, but he doesn’t have wings.
 Apparently it is supposed to be the ancient god Uranus who was master of the sky, so old that he was the father of the titans.
 The falling motion away from the sun must be a reference to the eventual overthrow of the original gods and titans by Zeus and his brothers.
 I can’t help but think of the myth of Icarus, son of Daedulus, who was given wax wings by his father and promptly had them melt when he flew too close to the sun.
-Notice the cherubs on the sides that overlap the frame, giving the tromp l’oeil effect that was so much a part of baroque art.
+Notice the cherubs on the sides that overlap the frame, giving the tromp l’oeil effect that is so much a part of baroque art.

 This is a statue of Isis in black Egyptian marble.
 It was created in the 1600’s by crafting the head, hands and feet onto an existing statue.
 Recycling is not something that was invented in the 20th century.
 Artists have been doing it for millennia.
 The sense of movement in this work is palpable.